-In developing good practices for land management to combat land degradation and desertification, it is important to take account of the impacts of decisions and actions on society and the environment through behaviour that takes into account:
+In developing good practices for land management to combat land degradation and desertification, it is important to take account of the impacts of decisions and actions on society and the environment through behaviour that recognises:

-- the rights of land users to derive economic benefit from their land. - the expectations of stakeholders e.g. land managers, small scale farmers and indigenous communities - environmental sustainability of the ecosystem, including the land - compliance with applicable law and consistent with relevant international agreements; and is practised in all aspects of land management.
+- the rights of land users to derive economic benefit and food security from their land. - the expectations of interested parties e.g. land managers, small scale farmers and indigenous communities - environmental sustainability of the ecosystem - compliance with applicable law and consistent with relevant international agreements; and is practised in all aspects of land management.

-A good practice framework for prevention of land degradation should be developed in consultation with stakeholders and should be responsive to the views and needs of all stakeholders, including indigenous peoples, local communities and vulnerable groups.
-The participation of stakeholders in developing a good practice framework should be encouraged.
+A good practice framework for prevention of land degradation should be developed in consultation with interested parties and should be responsive to the views and needs of all participants, including indigenous peoples, local communities and vulnerable groups.
+Participation in developing a good practice framework should be encouraged.